Dodecanese Islands

 Patmos

-Patmos (Πάτμος in Greek) is the northernmost island of the Dodecanese, on the [...]
+Patmos (Πάτμος in Greek) is the northernmost island of the Dodecanese, on the eastern frontier of the Aegean Sea [...]

 Leros